gvwilson/sensibleadventures/bookster/bookster.md

 Thomas, Laeuc, Uyves, and Gaeston were waiting in the trees a dozen strides past the bottom end of Slip Street.
 Two soldiers lay awkwardly on the ground beside them, their blood dark on the dark ground.
-Marq sat beside them, knotting a strip of cloth around a wound in his leg.
+Mareille sat beside them, knotting a strip of cloth around a wound in her leg.

 "Saints–you've killed them!"
 Armaend gasped.